 Chinese I introduces students to the Chinese language and culture with an overview of Chinese history, people, current affairs, politics, economics, science, technology, arts, and literature.
 Students explore pronunciation and common terms and may expect experiences in all four of the traditional language acquisition skills with an emphasis on listening and speaking.
 Chinese I highlights the evolution and Romanization of Chinese and a study of tone, an extremely important aspect of the Chinese language.
-Students who successfully complete this course will earn one high school world languages course credit.
-See Credit for High School Courses Taken in Middle School on page 7.
+One high school World Language credit will be awarded upon successful completion of this course.
+See Credit for High School Courses Taken in Middle School, page 7 for more information.